JaberJanati/Flicks/README.md

 -User can pull to refresh the movie list

 **Additional Features**
+-Added alert that displays when the app is unable to detect internet connectivity

 1. I would like to discuss how to auto fit the overview text on the app
 2. Also adding more details to the app like showings, rating, etc